purplecabbage/phonegap-plugins/iPhone/ShareKitPlugin/README.md

 ## Running the example
 The example is a project for XCode 4.
-It shows a basic use for the plugin, in order to use it you must add the API keys of the services that you want to test in the SHKConfig.h file.
+It shows a basic use case for the plugin, in order to use it you must add the API keys of the services that you want to test in the SHKConfig.h file.

 ## Limitations

 Currently the plugin can only share messages and URLs.
 In the future I will add functionality to share images as well.

 Because in my current project I'm only sharing content to Twitter and Facebook, I've only added methods to logout from this two social networks.
-You can easily methods to logout from other networks following the example from these methods.
+You can easily add methods to logout from other networks following these examples.

 ## License